 .

-That has aesthetic problems
+That has aesthetic problemswritten all over it.

 .